 As we add up all these clues, laid out in this series I hope the reader can come to the dramatic conclusion that humanity took the bad teaching in Eden because the devil tricked us in a cunning way to remove us from God.
 But, God had a plan to bring us Himself to us to override the effects when we divorced Him by listening to the bad fruit.
 The Eucharist is the good fruit, but the rotten fruit is still talking today in the form of false prophets.

-The false prophets are linked to the devil’s original strategy to bring us lies through a sneaky strategy in which they come across as harmless.
+The false prophets are linked to the devil’s original strategy to bring us lies through a cunning strategy in which they come across as harmless.
 They bring us pleasing to hear teachings but in fact these teachings literally take us away from Jesus when they deny the Eucharist.
 Even if a person wants to go to Jesus, the devil will make every effort to make sure this doesn’t happen.
 And the fact that most cradle Catholics have walked away from the Eucharist shows that devil is very successful at making people walk away from Jesus.

 Let’s not let the devil keep duping people.
 As Catholics let’s get people back home to the Church and back home to the Eucharist.
-The Eucharist will heal any and all damage the false prophet has done.
+The Eucharist will heal any and all damage the false prophet have done.